aimeos/aimeos-docs/src/frontend/jsonapi/customer.md

 If you don't need all data, you can [limit the fields](basics.md#return-specific-fields-only) returned by adding *&fields[customer]=...* to the URL, e.g. "&fields[customer]=customer.code,customer.email".

-To fetch addresses or other [related data](basics.md#include-related-resources), too, you can add *&include=...* to the URL, so the related data is returned in the response as well.
+To also retrieve addresses or other [related data](basics.md#include-related-resources), you can add the URL *&include=...* to the URL so that the related data is also returned in the response.
 Available related resources are:

 * *customer/address* : List of delivery addresses
 * *customer/property* : List of properties stored for the user